nhreimer/nxvfxvst/Readme.md

 * Ability to run in Standalone and VST3 Plugin
   * In Standalone (testing only, no audio)
-    * Midi Generator that pushes events on different threads to simulate DAW Processor threads and stress testing
+    * Midi Generators that push events on different threads to simulate DAW Processor threads and stress testing
+    * Audio Generators (sine oscillators) that push audio processing on different threads to simulate DAW processor
-* Multichannel support
+* Multichannel midi support
   * Route midi output to independent VFX chains
   * Infinite shader and modifier chaining per channel
   * Ability to prioritize rendering order for each channel
+* Audio data visualization support
+  * visualization layouts for real-time audio data
 * Each effect can be assigned user-specified midi notes for triggers
 * DAW Automation controls for effects
   * Dynamically names and resets names of parameters for DAW visibility